frozzare/qrest/readme.md

-## Qet
+## qrest

 > work in progress

-Qet is a http client that concat multiple requests and queries which fields that should be returned.
+qrest is a http client that concat multiple requests and queries which fields that should be returned.

 ## Examples